gabriel19913/extractorPhoneEmail/README.md

 # extractorPhoneEmail
-This program copies a text from the clipboard and paste on the terminal only the phone numbers and email address found.
+This program copies a text from the clipboard and selects to be paste only the phone numbers and email address found.